Hendrix-CS/csci150/projects/project2.md

   * Has at least three levels of difficulty.
   * Offers the chance to play the game again when finished.
   * Enables the user to correct mistakes in the entry of information.
-  * Makes good use of functions.
+  * Makes good use of functions to structure the project.
-  * Contains no "spaghetti code".
+    - Functions are relatively short and conceptually do a single job
+    - Functions are used to hierarchically decompose the program